 The respondent recalled that some of the people were trying to escape or starting to hurt themselves, in some cases even stabbing themselves with knives to avoid being pushed back.

-In order to suppress those actions, at 11:30 a.m. eight to ten motorbikes arrived at the scene, each carrying two Albanian officers.
+To suppress those actions, at 11.30 AM. eight to ten motorbikes arrived at the scene, each carrying two Albanian officers.
 These officers were wearing dark blue uniforms with red stripes on their arms and legs.